Painting Cherry Flowers

-Life is beautiful as the cherry blossom - equally short-lived.
+Life is beautiful like the cherry blossom - equally short-lived.

 Enjoy it while it is, do not be sad when leaving.